rayanaazar/PrepMe/README.md

 information.
 Editing your own event will open a similar interface where the information can be changed.

+During event creation/editing, The following details about the event can be set:
+* Event icon
+* course
+* subject
+* location
+* group size
+* time and date of event
+* event description.

+In addition.
+Multiple files can be uploaded to the event, and viewers of the event will be able to view those files.
+The file extensions listed [here](https://support.cloudinary.com/hc/en-us/articles/204292392-Why-does-Cloudinary-reject-the-files-I-m-uploading-) are not supported.

+On the event page, the list of members who have joined the event can also be seen using the "view members" button at the bottom.

+Finally, users who joined an event can rate that event's organizer on a scale from 1 to 5.

 ## Admin Interactions
 First, login using the following credentials:\
 username: admin\